 - They can be unreliable: While this sounds negative, containers are generally designed for cloud native computing, which assumes that any component can die at any time; you will need to ensure that your application is properly architected for this eventuality.

 In the end, the decision about whether to use containers or VMs is the same as most other IT decisions: “it depends”.

-If you’re basically doing a “lift and shift” of your application, you may be better off simply moving it to a VM, where it will experience the least disruption.
+If you’re basically doing a “lift and shift” of your application, you may be better off with a simple VM deployment, where it will experience the least disruption.
 If you’re creating a new application from scratch, you’re probably better off starting with containers.

 Fortunately, you don’t have to make a hard-and-fast decision; even if you’re starting with a 30 year old monolith, you can always move it to a VM to start with, and then gradually decompose and containerize its various components.